New Democracy (Greece): 2011 government debt crisis

 Within a few days, party officials spoke of "renegotiating" existing agreements with the EU and IMF.
 EU partners requested that Samaras sign a letter committing him to the terms of the rescue package, in what was seen as an effort to keep the nationalist elements of his party happy.
 Samaras argued that his word should be enough and that the demand for a written commitment was "humiliating".
 Both Papademos and the EU insisted on a written commitment.
 New Democracy repeated its call for new elections.
 Samaras was said to be infuriating European leaders by only partly backing the international reform programme.
 A meeting of Eurozone's Finance Ministers was postponed in February 2012, when it became apparent that not all the main political parties were willing to pledge to honour the conditions demanded in return for the rescue package; a day later Samaras reversed course and wrote to the European Commission and IMF, promising to implement the austerity measures if his party were to win a general election in April.
 German finance minister Wolfgang Schäuble suggested postponing the election and setting up a small technocratic cabinet like Italy's to run Greece for the next two years.

+Before the 2012 election, Adonis Georgiadis, Makis Voridis, and Thanos Plevris from the right-wing populist Popular Orthodox Rally joined New Democracy.